wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/step-by-step.rst

 Installing the Wazuh dashboard in step-by-step mode
 ===================================================

 Install and configure the Wazuh dashboard following step-by-step instructions.
-The Wazuh dashboard is a flexible and intuitive web interface for mining and visualizing the Wazuh server alerts and archived events.
+The Wazuh dashboard is a web interface for mining and visualizing the Wazuh server alerts and archived events.

 .. note:: Root user privileges are required to run the commands described below.